shenanigans/node-likeness/README.md

 }
 ```

-Inheritence is very intuitive.
-The primary gotcha is when using an array of schemata with `items`.
-Schemata from `items` and `additionalItems` on the parent and child are used to assemble an array of
-schemata that mimics the result of validating the parent and child sequentially.
-It is possible for
-an Error to be thrown during compilation if this array cannot be resolved.

-###Conversion Methods
+###Using JSON Schema
 If your schema uses **any** references, it must be compiled.
 In order to compile, you must generate
 a `JSContext` instance.
-This instance is a reusable caching object that can be used to compile
+This instance is a reusable caching Object that can be used to compile
 related batches of schemata.
 If you use `$ref` across schemata which cannot be found on the network,
 you must either compile the batch in-order or call `submit` with each schema, then compile in any
 order.